-Structure of the assessment
+Structure of the audit

-- > Inspection of facilities (inspection of production unit, warehouses, buildings, machinery etc. This may include interviews of staff). - > Review of procedures and records (check of applicable procedures, records and documentation). - > Preparation of Integrity Report (the ISCC Integrity Auditor will require some time to prepare the Integrity Report on site). - Closing meeting (Integrity Report will be presented and explained to the System User and CB representative by the ISCC Integrity Auditor).
+- Opening Meeting (presentation of ISCC Integrity Auditor or ISCC representative and ISCC Integrity Programme, definition of scope of assessment, description of the main activities of the System User that are related to ISCC certification). - > Inspection of facilities (inspection of production unit, warehouses, buildings, machinery etc. This may include interviews of staff). - > Review of procedures and records (check of applicable procedures, records and documentation). - Closing meeting (Summary of the audit will be presented and explained to the System User and CB representative by the ISCC Integrity Auditor or ISCC representative).

-The final schedule of the audit will be agreed upon between the System User and the ISCC Integrity Auditor and may differ from the above example.
-The ISCC Integrity Auditor is entitled to prolong the Integrity Assessment (on-site or remotely) if more time is required to complete the assessment.
+The final structure of the audit will be agreed upon between the System User and the ISCC Integrity Auditor or ISCC representative and may differ from the above example.
+The ISCC Integrity Auditor or ISCC representative is entitled to prolong the Integrity Assessment (on-site or remotely) if more time is required to complete the assessment.

-The ISCC Integrity Report is prepared by the ISCC Integrity Auditor on the date of the Integrity Assessment.
-The report contains the basic data of the assessment (assessed company, contact persons and persons present during the assessment, ISCC registration number, location of the audit/s etc.), and the findings of the ISCC Integrity Auditor.
-It shall be presented to the System User and the Certification Body within three days after finalisation and shall also be forwarded to the ISCC management.
-After an internal review at the ISCC head office, a digital copy of the Integrity Report shall be sent to the CB and the System User.
-Depending on the non-conformities detected during the ISCC Integrity Assessment, ISCC is entitled to request corrective measures from the CB and/or the System User so as to re-establish compliance with the ISCC requirements.
-If applicable, the report may contain the results of a detailed remote sensing analysis in order to verify ISCC Principle 1, which will be included as an attachment.
+The ISCC Integrity Assessment Report is prepared by the ISCC Integrity Auditor or ISCC representative shortly after the date of the audit.
+The report contains the basic data of the assessment (assessed company, contact persons and persons present during the assessment, ISCC registration number, location of the audit/s etc.), and the findings of the ISCC Integrity Auditor or ISCC representative.
+After an internal review at the ISCC head office, a digital copy of the Integrity Assessment Report shall be sent to the CB and the System User and shall also be forwarded to the ISCC management.
+Upon receipt of the Integrity Assessment Report, the System User must provide ISCC with a signed version of the report.
+Depending on the non-conformities detected during the ISCC System User Integrity Assessment, ISCC is entitled to request preventive and corrective measures

+Integrity Assessment Report from the CB and/or the System User so as to re-establish conformity with the ISCC requirements.
+If applicable, the report may contain the results of a detailed remote sensing analysis in order to verify ISCC Principle 1 (if applicable for agricultural or forest biomass), which will be included as an attachment.